 Planting your Geranium Rozanne in a container is a great way to take a wonderful hardy perennial and add even more benefits.
 But the fun doesn’t’ have to end there.
-You can see even more creativity and excitement in your garden or patio using these clever container ideas.

 Don’t throw out that old wheelbarrow with the cracked handle.
 Breath new life into it by painting it a bright color, drilling some holes into the bottom, and make your old wheelbarrow into a home for your Geranium Rozanne.
 Imagine how beautiful Rozanne’s wandering tendrils would look spilling over the sides of a shocking white wheelbarrow edge!

 Wicker works nicely for planting because it naturally drains well.
 Older baskets with peeling paint can give your Geranium Rozanne a vintage flair, and ones with a handle do double duty as a hanging basket as well.

 No drainage problem here!
 And you can paint a car tire any color you want, or leave it black for an industrial look.
 Fill it with potting soil, and plant your hardy geranium right inside the centre of the tire.
 The low wide spread of your Geranium Rozanne makes the perfect perennial for this particular container planting, and she’ll work her way out to the edges to fill the space.
 Leave the height at one tire, or pile them high to play with contrasting verticals.